Many people are facing a rising cost of living right now. If this leaves you wondering how to get your finances in order, you’re not alone.

 - Calculate monthly expenses;

 - Create your first monthly budget; and

 Expenses include things like electricity bills and rent, but tracking spending on smaller things is also important.
 If you spend $15 a day on lunch at work and don’t track it, there will be hundreds of dollars unaccounted for in your budget.

-A budget can also help you build savings and focus more on what’s important.
+A budget can also help you build savings and focus on what matters.
 Nearly 25% of people in America have no savings at all, so putting some money aside can be beneficial.
 And if you’re able to trim extra spending, you can focus more on things like sending money back home or paying off debt.

 You Now Know How to Get Your Finances in Order

 If you’re thinking about how to better manage your money, you’re on the right path to financial health.
 There is no secret to getting rich quickly, but when you focus on financial organization, it’s easier to get the most out of your money.